T

 landmark

-A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf, set against a picturesque pond and meticulously maintained gardens.
-It's one of Kyoto's most recognizable sights.
+A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf.
+It is set against a beautiful pond and surrounding gardens, creating an iconic and breathtaking vista.

 2. Midday